communitybridge/easycla/docs/Add-Contributor-License-Agreements.md

 In some circumstances, you need to change the legal text of the CLA agreement in major and minor revisions:

-* A major revision (for example, a change to your charter), is one in which you are legally required to have all contributors re-sign the revised agreement.
+* A major revision (for example, a change to your charter) is one in which you are legally required to have all contributors re-sign the revised agreement.

-* A minor revision is one that does not change a legal perspective, and contributors do not need to re-sign the revised agreement.
+* A minor revision is one that does not change a legal perspective and contributors do not need to re-sign the revised agreement.

 In these cases, you simply add the updated CLA using the same procedure as for adding the initial CLA.